kvinay7/interview-preparation/DEV.md

      </bean>
      ```

 - **Autowire with `@Autowired` Annotation (Java-based Configuration)**: The `@Autowired` annotation can be applied to fields, constructors, or setter methods to automatically inject the required dependency.
+By default true and can't apply for static fields or methods.

 - **Autowire with `@Qualifier` (In case of multiple beans of the same type)**
      ```java